-Many cultures lean towards vegetarianism, but some are primarily meat eating places.
+Many cultures lean towards vegetarianism, but some are primarily meat-eating places.
 Each country has their own special vegetables that they grow.
 Do some research and see how the eating trends are in that place.
 Check what kind of food is regular there.
 If it is a non-English speaking country, get the names of the foods.
 This will help you when you are ordering or asking about the ingredients of a particular dish.
-There are several guides available online that can you out.
+There are several guides available online that can help you out.

 Another good idea is to make and carry your own sandwiches.
 This way you can experiment with new breads and local dressing while sticking to your safe veggies.
 You can ask the locals as to what kind are popular there.
 You could end up making some new favourites.

 If the duration of your trip is long, then you could try getting an apartment with a kitchen.
 You could also opt for a hostel with a community kitchen.
 Whipping up easy dishes like noodles and pasta could be done here.

 If vegetarianism is a choice by religion, then it is best that you choose a destination that caters to your need.
 Think well in advance if you want to visit a place where meat is the primary staple.
 If it is a brief holiday of 2-3 days, then you may be able to subsist on breads and rice.
 But if it is a longer stay, then revise your destination.

 Most cities have the franchise of Subway for sure.
 If nothing else works for you, their Veggie Delight will.
 Having said that, try and be more flexible.
 If you are thrilled at the idea of visiting a remote country, you should be prepared to forego your usual tastes and be adventurous.